List-coloring apex-minor-free graphs

 All graphs considered in this paper are finite and simple.
 Let $G$ be a graph.
 A function $L$ which assigns a set of colors to each vertex of $G$ is called a \emph{list assignment}.
 An \emph{$L$-coloring} $\phi$ of $G$ is a function such that $\phi(v)\in L(v)$ for each $v\in V(G)$ and such that $\phi(u)\neq\phi(v)$ for each edge $uv\in E(G)$.
 For an integer $k$, we say that $L$ is a \emph{$k$-list assignment} if $|L(v)|=k$ for every $v\in V(G)$, and $L$ is a \emph{$(\ge\!k)$-list assignment} if $|L(v)|\ge k$ for every $v\in V(G)$.

 The concept of list coloring was introduced by Vizing~\cite{vizing1976} and Erd\H{o}s et al.~\cite{erdosrubintaylor1979}.
 Clearly, list coloring generalizes ordinary proper coloring; a graph has chromatic number at most $k$ if and only if it can be $L$-colored for the $k$-list assignment which assigns the same list to each vertex.
-Consequently, the computational problem of deciding whether a graph can be colored from a given $k$-list assignment is NP-complete for every $k\ge 3$~\cite{garey1979computers}.
+Consequently, the computational problem of deciding whether a graph can be colored from a given $k$-list assignment is NP-complete for every $k\ge 3$~\cite{garey1979computers} (while for $k\le 2$, it is polynomial-time decidable~\cite{erdosrubintaylor1979}).
 Let this problem be denoted by $k$-LC.
-Let us remark that $2$-LC is polynomial-time decidable~\cite{erdosrubintaylor1979}.

-This motivates a study of restrictions which ensure that the problem becomes polynomial.
+The complexity of the $k$-LC problem motivates a study of restrictions which ensure that it becomes polynomial-time decidable.
 Thomassen~\cite{thomassen1994} proved that every planar graph can be colored from any $(\ge\!5)$-list assignment, thus showing that $k$-LC is polynomial-time decidable for planar graphs for any $k\ge 5$.
 On the other hand, $k$-LC is NP-complete even for planar graphs for $k\in\{3,4\}$, see~\cite{chooscomplex}.
 More generally, for any fixed surface $\Sigma$, the problem $k$-LC with $k\ge 5$ is polynomial-time decidable for graphs embedded in $\Sigma$~\cite{dvokawalg,lukethe}.
 Let us remark that for ordinary coloring, it is not known whether there exists a polynomial-time algorithm deciding whether a graph embedded in a fixed surface other than the sphere is $4$-colorable (while all graphs embedded in the sphere are $4$-colorable~\cite{AppHak1,AppHakKoc,rsst}).

 In this paper, we study a further generalization of this problem---deciding $k$-LC for graphs from a fixed proper minor-closed family.
 Each such family is determined by a finite list of forbidden minors~\cite{rs20}, and thus we consider the complexity of $k$-LC for graphs avoiding a fixed graph $H$ as a minor.
 A graph $H$ is \emph{$t$-apex} if $H-X$ is planar for some set $X\subset V(H)$ of size $t$.
 Our main result is the following.